History of Paget’s Disease & the Association

 Sir James Paget studied the condition it in great detail and wrote his first paper about it in 1877, describing it as osteitis deformans because he suspected a basic inflammatory process.
 We now know this wasn't the case but his extensive work is highly regarded and in 1888 Sir Jonathan Hutchinson, writing in the British Medical Journal, referred to osteitis deformans as Paget's Disease of Bone.
-We are pleased to have two of his descendants, as Patrons of the Charity.
-Patron, Lt.
-Col. Sir Julian Tolver Paget, is the great grandson of Sir James Paget and Patron, Mr Henry Paget, is Sir James Paget's great, great grandson.
+We are pleased to have a descendant of Sir James Paget as a Patron of the Charity.
+Mr Henry Paget, is Sir James Paget's great, great grandson.

 Sir James first paper on the condition was titled "On a form of Chronic Inflammation of Bones" and published in the Medical Chirurgical Transactions, 1877, (60) 37–64.9.
 This was a medical journal published from 1809 to 1907.

 His name was also given to Paget’s disease of the Paget's Disease of the breast and genitals however, these have no other connection to Paget's Disease of Bone.
 If you require more information on these conditions please contact Macmillan Cancer Support -using the contact details on their website: www.macmillan.org.uk

 Sir James Paget